Raphael Sbarge: Television

 He had recurring roles in five episodes of Star Trek: Voyager in 1996, and in the first four episodes of the sixth season of 24.
 From 2001 to 2004, Sbarge was a regular cast member of The Guardian, starring Simon Baker.
 He voiced the character Professor Zei in the second season Avatar: The Last Airbender episode "The Library".
 He was in an episode of Six Feet Under.
 In 2007, he appeared in a two-part episode of Journeyman.
 In 2009, he appeared in an episode of The Mentalist.
 In 2010, he was in "Practically Perfect", a season five episode of Dexter, as Jim McCourt, an Internal Affairs Agent.

 He had a recurring role as Howard Aucker on The Young and the Restless.
 He played Brian McGuire on Better Days, which lasted for five weeks before being canceled.
 In 2011, he first appeared in Once Upon a Time, playing the dual roles of Archie Hopper, a therapist, and his fairy tale counterpart, Jiminy Cricket from Pinocchio.
 In 2013, he played Larry Hermann on Chicago Fire.
 He played Inspector David Molk, a philosophizing SFPD homicide inspector, on TNT's 2014 series, Murder in the First.
-In 2016, he made a cameo appearance as the deceased father of Jimmy McGill on the television series Better Call Saul.
+In 2016, he made a cameo appearance as Saul Goodman's father on the television series Better Call Saul.